by CELESTINE DUNCAN

 Selective systemic herbicides will effectively control autumn olive.
 Sites will need to be monitored for possible resprouts and new seedlings that germinate following application.

-Results of field trials conducted in Virginia, Pennsylvania, and Indiana show that Vastlan® specialty herbicide (Garlon® 3A), or Garlon® 4 Ultra specialty herbicide alone or in combination with Milestone® specialty herbicide, will control autumn olive without injury to desirable understory grass vegetation.
+Results of field trials conducted in Virginia, Pennsylvania, and Indiana show that Vastlan® herbicide (Garlon® 3A), or Garlon® 4 Ultra herbicide alone or in combination with Milestone® herbicide, will control autumn olive without injury to desirable understory grass vegetation.
 The addition of Milestone improves autumn olive control and also provides broadleaf weed control on species such as knapweed and thistle.
 Desirable plants remaining on the site will compete with autumn olive resprouts and germinating seedlings, decreasing the potential for reinvasion.
 There are several herbicide application options described below, depending on tree size, density, and management equipment available.

 I. High-Volume Foliar Treatments to Individual Trees (smaller than 6 feet in height)